ebalduf/ebalduf.github.io/_posts/2016-09-19-docker-cinder-mesos.md

 +--------------------------------------+--------+------------+------+-------------+----------+--------------------------------------+
 ```

-As an excercise you can kill this application, modify the json and remove the 'touch testfile' from the commmand line and then restart the application to prove that the volume contents remain unchanged.
+As an exercise you can kill this application, modify the json and remove the 'touch testfile' from the commmand line and then restart the application to prove that the volume contents remain unchanged.

 ### Other stuff

 One of the things you will notice is that the volume is of the size defined in the 'DefaultVolSz' line of the config file.
-Docker designed their interfaces with the idea of excplicit volume creation, what we have done is implicitly created the volume on container start.
+Docker designed their interfaces with the idea of explicit volume creation, what we have done is implicitly created the volume on container start.
 What Docker really wants us to do is to create this volume before we create the application.
 To do that, we'll kill our application (Through the Marathon GUI) and then we'll login to one of our Mesos nodes and remove the volume, explicitly create a new volume with the same name, specifying the size and type of the volume on the create command.
 Then start the application again, pointing it to the volume by name and it will just pickup that volume, mount, and use it.

 ```
 $ docker volume ls